NYCU-SDC/clustron-backend/README.md

 go install github.com/vektra/mockery/v3@v3.2.2      # not recommanded by the documentation
 ```

-You can also find more OS-spacific installing methods from to documentation.
+You can also find more OS-spacific installing methods from the documentation.

 ## Run the backend
 You can simply start the backend service via command: